NOCSurfaceProcesses/AirSeaFluxCode/docs/users_guide.rst

 The stratification functions :math:`\Psi_i` are integrals of the dimensionless profiles :math:`\Phi_i`, which are determined experimentally, and are applied as stablility corrections to the wind speed, temperature and humidity profiles.
 They are a function of the stability parameter :math:`z/L` where :math:`L` is the Monin-Obukhov length.

-.. automodule:: flux_subs
+.. automodule:: AirSeaFluxCode.flux_subs
    :no-index:
    :members: get_stabco, psim_calc, psit_calc, psi_Bel, psi_ecmwf, psit_26, psi_conv, psi_stab, psim_ecmwf, psiu_26, psim_conv, psim_stab

 Other Flux Functions
 --------------------

-.. automodule:: flux_subs
+.. automodule:: AirSeaFluxCode.flux_subs
    :no-index:
    :members: apply_GF, get_gust, get_strs, get_tsrv, get_Rb, get_Ltsrv, get_LRb

 Cool-skin/Warm-layer Functions
 ------------------------------

-.. automodule:: cs_wl_subs
+.. automodule:: AirSeaFluxCode.cs_wl_subs
    :members:

 Humidity Functions
 ------------------

-.. automodule:: hum_subs
+.. automodule:: AirSeaFluxCode.hum_subs
    :members:

 Utility Functions
 -----------------

-.. automodule:: util_subs
+.. automodule:: AirSeaFluxCode.util_subs
    :members:

 ..
 [Beljaars1995a] Beljaars, A. C. M. (1995a).
 The impact of some aspects of the boundary layer scheme in the ecmwf model.
 Proc.
 Seminar on Parameterization of Sub-Grid Scale Physical Processes, Reading, United Kingdom, ECMWF.